On the residual and profinite closures of commensurated subgroups: The Main Theorem.

 \begin{proof} Let $G$ be a compactly generated totally disconnected locally compact group, $O$ be an identity neighborhood in $G$, and $\mc{N}$ be the set of open normal subgroups of $G$.
 By Van Dantzig's theorem, $O$ contains a compact open subgroup $H$.
 That $H$ is compact ensures that $[H:H \cap N]< \infty$ for all $N \in \mc{N}$, and via a standard compactness argument,

 Additionally, since $G$ is compactly generated, $G$ is generated by finitely many cosets of $H$.

-If $G$ is residually discrete, i.e.\ $\bigcap_{N \in \mc{N}}N = \triv$, then $H$ is weakly separable, so by the Main Theorem, $H$ contains a normal subgroup $N$ of $G$ that is of finite index in $H$.
+If $G$ is residually discrete, i.e.\ $\bigcap_{N \in \mc{N}}N = \triv$, then $H$ is weakly separable.
+Being compact and open, $H$ is commensurated, so by the Main Theorem, $H$ contains a normal subgroup $N$ of $G$ that is of finite index in $H$.
 The closure of $N$ is a compact open normal subgroup of $G$ contained in $H$.
 Conversely, if $G$ is not residually discrete, then $G$ certainly cannot have a basis of identity neighborhoods consisting of compact open normal subgroups. \end{proof}

-\begin{rmk} Unlike the profinite closure, the residual closure is not a closure with respect to a fixed group topology on $G$.
+\begin{rmk} \emph{Unlike the profinite closure, the residual closure is not a closure with respect to a fixed group topology on $G$.
 However, the residual closure of a \textit{commensurated} subgroup $H$ can be recovered as a closure with respect to some group topology on $G$.
 Indeed, for $H$ commensurated, there is a canonical locally compact group $\hat{G}_H$ and homomorphism $\alpha: G \rightarrow \hat{G}_H$ such that $\alpha$ has dense image and every finite index subgroup of $H$ is the preimage of a compact open subgroup of $\hat{G}_H$.
 The group $\hat{G}_H$ is called the Belyaev completion of $(G,H)$; see \cite[\S7]{Belyaev}.
 Let $R$ be the intersection of all open normal subgroups of $\hat{G}_H$ and let $\beta: \hat{G}_H \rightarrow \hat{G}_H/R$ be the quotient map.
 The subgroup $\wt{H}$ is then the closure of $H$ in the topology induced by $\beta \circ \alpha$ on $G$.
-In other words, we take the closure in the coarsest group topology on $G$ such that $\beta \circ \alpha$ is continuous.
+In other words, we take the closure in the coarsest group topology on $G$ such that $\beta \circ \alpha$ is continuous.}

-An alternative proof of the Main Theorem can be derived by following this line of reasoning and applying the aforementioned result of Caprace--Monod to the compactly generated totally disconnected group $\hat{G}_H/R$. \end{rmk}
+\emph{An alternative proof of the Main Theorem can be derived by following this line of reasoning and applying the aforementioned result of Caprace and Monod to the compactly generated totally disconnected group $\hat{G}_H/R$.} \end{rmk}